mshajid/My-Resume/README.md

 - Fork the Repository [here](https://github.com/mshajid/My-Resume).
 - Once you Successfully forked to your local machine, then make sure to open up with your editor.
-- Before you browse the code, Always check with Issues / Pull Request tab and be concious with open requests until now, and do not duplicate it.
+- Before you browse the code, Always check with Issues / Pull Request tab and be concious with already open requests until now, and do not duplicate it.
 - Browse the code, and find bug or feature.
 - If you find a bug or feature, don't hesitate to create a branch and initiate a PR with your changes.
--

 ## License